hanimounla/Pacmano/README.md

 # Pacmano
 Pacman game using JS
-This project was start from CodingDojo pacman start-up assets (https://github.com/keephopealive/academy-pacman)
+The initial is from CodingDojo pacman start-up assets (https://github.com/keephopealive/academy-pacman)